widersky/wp-falcon-starter/README.md

 * Support for posts thumbnails
 * Disabled Gutenberg `(I think it's necessary until Gutenberg it's *really* stable)`
+* For safety there is WP version and errors on login page removed
+* Custom thumbnail sizes
+* Enabled possibility to upload SVG files to media library

 ## How to